Enderbyte-Programs/Curses-Plus/README.md

 to provide the basic curses functionality

 ## What's New?
-## Version 1.6
+## Version 1.7

--Add messagebox file
+-Add more messageboxes

--Replace askyesno function with messagebox.askyesno
+-Messagebox.showinfo for info

+-messagebox.showwarning for warning

+-messagebox.showerror for errors

 ## Uses